Hwesta/resume/README.md

 *IT Glue (remote), 2019-2022*

--   Backend developer in two Ruby on Rails codebases using both MySQL and PostgreSQL databases, focusing on database performance.
+-   Backend developer in two Ruby on Rails codebases run on AWS using both MySQL and PostgreSQL databases, focusing on database performance.
 -   Main contributor to authorization library update with no associated security issues and several security bugs fixed.
 -   Investigated performance impacts of a major database change and